Marketing and Sales in Europe

 Faculty Director

-Duane Myer, Ph.D. will lead the inaugural program in May of 2024.
+Duane Myer, Ph.D. has led this program since it was first offered in 2024.
 Duane teaches a variety of Marketing courses at the University of Kansas including the principles of Marketing course at the undergraduate level and in the Online MBA, as well as Sales Force Management, and New Product Management.
 He has also worked in various parts of marketing, sales, and finance in his career.

 Business School Scholarship